netscaler/netscaler-k8s-ingress-controller/deployment/aws/quick-deploy-cic/README.md

 ***The instructions provided above are just for this illustration.
 Actual deployment may vary according to your requirement***

-## Deploy Citrix Ingress Controller
+## Deploy Netscaler ingress controller

 #### Create Netscaler VPX login credentials using Kubernetes secret